Unveiling the nature of SN 2022jli: The first double-peaked stripped-envelope supernova showing periodic undulations and

 \subsubsection{Secondary maximum and decline rates}

 SN\,2022jli shows double-peaked light curves, and we estimate the epoch of the second maximum by fitting a low order polynomial to the photometry in the $g$, $c$ and $o$ bands.
-This procedure yields that the time second maximum took place on MJD equal to $59763.3 \pm 8.8$\,days, $59752.4 \pm 2.5$\,days and $59747.9 \pm 1.4$\,days for the $c$, $o$ and $g$-bands, respectively.
-The time between the first and the second maximum is between $+43$ to $+53$\,days, the minimum brightness in the $g$-band reached on $59724.4 \pm 1.9$\,days, coincident with the minimum in the $c$-band at about $+20$\,days after the first maximum.
+This procedure yields that the time second maximum took place on MJD equal to $59763.3 \pm 8.8$\,days, $59752.4 \pm 2.5$\,days and $59747.9 \pm 1.4$\,days for the $c$, $o$ and $g$ bands, respectively.
+The time between the first and the second maximum is between $+43$ to $+53$\,days, the minimum brightness in the $g$ band was reached on $59724.4 \pm 1.9$\,days, coincident with the minimum in the $c$ band at about $+20$\,days after the first maximum.

-After the second maximum a linear polynomial helps to describe the decline of the light curves.
-We measure the average decline rate of the optical light curves in the time range between the MJD equal to $59790$ and $59850$, corresponding to a phase between $+80$ and $+239$\,days relative to the first maximum.
-The uncertainties are estimated using the Monte Carlo methodology described in \citet{cartier22} and used in \citet{hueichapan22}.
-The light curve decline rates are summarized in Table \ref{decl_rate_tab}.
-The optical bands with bluer effective wavelengths, in this case the $g$ and $c$ bands, decline more slowly than the bands with redder effective wavelengths, the $r$ and $o$ bands, at a significance of $8 \sigma$ or higher.
+After the second maximum, the SN shows a linear decline which is well described by a linear polynomial fit.
+The average decline rate of the optical light curves in the time range between the MJD equal to $59790$ and $59850$ was measured, corresponding to a phase between $+80$ and $+140$ days relative to the first maximum.
+The uncertainties are estimated using the Monte Carlo methodology described in \citet{cartier22}.
+The light curve decline rates are summarised in table 3.
+The optical bands with bluer effective wavelengths ($g$ and $c$ bands), decline more slowly than the bands with redder effective wavelengths ($r$ and $o$ bands), at a significance of $8 \sigma$ or higher.
 This is reflected in bluer optical colours at later times (see Section \ref{colour_sec} below), meaning that the ejecta is continuously heated.